shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 which although successful, received negative critical reception.

-During the summer of 1998, I was discussing the shortage of capable technical workers in the software industry over E-mail with my friend, Omer Zak, when this quote appeared:
+During the summer of 1998, I was discussing the shortage of capable technical workers in the software industry over E-mail with my friend, Omer Zak:

 http://www.shlomifish.org/humour/fortunes/show.cgi?id=smg-next-film